MedRx/MOOCs/README.md

 # MOOCs
 CONTENTS OF THIS FILE
 ---------------------
-Course work, certificates from online, non-credit, university courses.
+Course work from online university courses.